joebew42/hello_websocket/README.md

 Open `http://localhost:4000/echo.html` in a browser :)

-## Run with prod config
+## Run with a different port

-it will bind to port 80

 ```
-export MIX_ENV=prod
-mix clean; mix compile; mix run --no-halt
+PORT=8080 mix run --no-halt
 ```